eyashiro/eyashiro.github.io/pages/services.md

 <div style="text-align:center;"><img src="../images/services-editing.jpg" style="border:1px solid black"></div>

 <a name="Editing"></a>
-## Scientific Editing and Proofreading
+## Editing and Proofreading (Scientific + General)

-I have been working with individual colleagues as well as with an academic editing company to support non-native English-speaking scientists and improve their scientific documents, so that they can overcome the language barier, disseminate their research and ideas in high impact journals, and apply to presitigious agencies.
-In order to provide the best possible services and be able to showcase my expertise in editing, I also successfully completed the <a href="../portfolio/editing/index.html">Poynter ACES Editing Certificate</a> last year.
-As an editor, I strive for the "4 Cs": clarity, coherence, consisteny, and correctness
+Disseminate your ideas, attract customers, and apply to prestigious agencies in proper English!

+Get your scientific and non-technical documents checked and polished.
+The goal is to help you overcome the language barrier and ensure that people will read, understand, and appreciate every bit of your writing.

+<a href="../portfolio/editing/index.html"> Click here</a> if interested in my editing credentials.

 Below are the three main things I look out for in your written work:
 <br /><br />